September 7, 1953: The day “Little Mo” – Maureen Connolly – became the first woman to complete the “Grand Slam”

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 1953 to witness how 18-year-old Maureen Connolly won her third US National Championships title, achieving at the same the feat of winning all the four Grand Slams of the 1953 season
+Today, we go back to 1953 to witness how 18-year-old became the first woman to complete the calendar-year Grand Slam

 What happened exactly on that day?

-- Maureen Connolly: “Little Miss Mo” who dominated women’s tennis
+- Maureen Connolly: “Little Mo” who dominated women’s tennis

 Maureen Connolly was born in 1934 in San Diego, California.
 Her first passion was horseback riding but as her family could not afford the lessons, she took up the game of tennis.
 Although she began by playing left-handed, she was coached to play with her right hand.
 This change did not prevent her from becoming a great player.
 Connolly hit powerful groundstrokes from the baseline with great accuracy, especially on her backhand side.
 At the age of 11, she was nicknamed “Little Mo” by a San Diego sportswriter, in comparison with the firepower of a US Navy ship, the USS Missouri, known as “Big Mo”.